Okean Projects and MONSID Applications

-More importantly, MONSID has been actively used over a wide variety of actual systems.
+More importantly, MONSID has been actively used over a wide variety of cyber-physical systems.

 JPL Athena Test Rover